ojuuji/rbmerge/docs/readme.md

 |---|---|
 |Example of the table header|Parts count on Rebrickable|

 Each row contains single and unique reference part number in `Ref Part Num` column.
-They are unique because colors are always merged regardless of the merge options, which are described below.
+They are unique because colors are always merged regardless of the merge options.

 ## Merge Options